nfitbh72/bricks/docs/myplan.md

 - [X] Refactor Game.ts to be more modular, e.g. separate out audio manager, input, etc.
 - [] Add loads of Upgrades
     - [] slower ball
-    - [] chance for piercing to last for a second, etc
+    - [] piercing lasts for a second
     - [] sticky bat with LR control and preview
+    - [] laser bat becomes bomb bat - can only fire once a second but does a large-aoe (2.5 blocks) and medium-damage (2) explosion
 - [] Change the upgrade tree to be a predetermined layout and more of a wheel and spoke approach
 - [X] Report on time taken to complete each level, and show the best time.
 More upgrade points for faster level completion?
 - [] move hardcoded values to constants